radeonxray/UFO-Exam/README.md

 _Picture 10: Notice the type that is expected for the event-variable_

-Another example of the amount of code required, is shown in the picture below, where the method is required to not only define the parameter _type_, but also the return _type_.
+Another example of the amount of code required is shown in the picture below, where the method is required to define both the parameter _type_ and also the return _type_.

 ![alt_text](/BlogAssignment/tsHandleSubmit.png)